 Narc Buzz.
 A small dictionary of pop-psyche terms.

-So hopefully this is a useful insight into some of the terms banded about.
+So hopefully this blog is a useful insight into some of the current terms used.

-For a few years I worked with the Echo society, if you need a specialist therapist and I am busy, please do reach out to them.
+For a few years I worked with the Echo society, if you need a recommendation do look to them:

 https://www.theechosociety.org.uk/events-1/face-face-counselling